rcondron/quickbit/README.md

 Quick Bit (QBTC)
 ========

-Quick Bit is a peer-to-peer protocol that extends the functionality of the Bitcoin network while maintaining decentralization by facilitating transactionson a side ledger and managing distributed private key storage.
+Quick Bit is a peer-to-peer protocol that extends the functionality of the Bitcoin network while maintaining decentralization by facilitating transactions on a side ledger and managing distributed private key storage.

 What extended functionality / utility will Quick Bit provide?